 The Weis family is wise to the ways of grocery retailing.
-Weis (pronounced "Wise") Markets, founded in 1912, runs more than 160 grocery stores (average size approximately 49,000 square feet), mostly in Pennsylvania but also in Maryland, New Jersey, New York, and West Virginia, as well as a single Save-A-Lot discount store in Pennsylvania.
-(In recent years, the company converted its Mr. Z's Food Mart, King's Supermarkets, and Cressler's Marketplace stores to the Weis Markets banner to go to market under a unified retail presence.)
-The company sold the last of its SuperPetz pet supply warehouse stores in 2011.
-The Weis family controls the company.
+Weis (pronounced "Wise") Markets runs more than 160 grocery stores (averaging about 49,000 sq. ft.), mostly in Pennsylvania, but also in Maryland, New Jersey, New York, and West Virginia, as well as a single Save-A-Lot discount store in Pennsylvania.
+(In recent years, the company has converted its Mr. Z's Food Mart, King's Supermarkets, and Cressler's Marketplace stores to the Weis Markets banner to go to market under a unified retail presence.)
+The founding Weis family controls the company.

 Sales and Marketing

 The regional grocery company advertises its products and brands through weekly newspaper circulars, radio and TV ads, e-mail, and online via its website, social media, and mobile applications.
-Weis Markets spent $23.5 million on advertising in 2012, compared with $24.7 million and $25.1 million in 2011 and 2010, respectively.
+Weis Markets spent $23 million on advertising in 2015, compared with $24.6 million in 2014.

 The company has seen steady revenue growth over the past few years.
 In 2015 its revenues increased almost 4% due to investments in lower pricing and sales building programs that guarantee the lower prices.

 Net income rose 7.5% in 2015 to $55 million from 2014 after two years of declining profit.
 Higher sales led to the profit rise.